 Determining the appropriate fair-value model and calculating the fair value of stock-based awards at the date of grant using any valuation model requires judgment.
-We use the Black-Scholes option pricing model to estimate the fair value of employee stock options, as permitted by the provisions of SFAS No. 123R.
+We use the Black-Scholes option pricing model to estimate the fair value of employee stock options.
 Option pricing models, including the Black-Scholes model, require the use of input assumptions, including expected volatility, expected term and the expected dividend rate.
 Because our stock has been publicly traded in the United States only since April 2007, we do not have a significant observable share-price volatility for the United States capital markets; therefore, we estimate our expected volatility based on that of what we consider to be similar publicly-traded companies and expect to continue to do so until such time as we have adequate historical data from our traded share price in the United States.
 We did not estimate our expected volatility based on the price of our common stock on the AIM market of the London Stock Exchange on which our shares have traded since October 2003, because we do not believe, based on the historically low trading volume of our shares on that market, that the volatility of our common stock on the AIM market is an appropriate indicator of the expected volatility of our common stock.
 Prior to fiscal 2007, we estimated the expected term of our options using our best estimate of the period of time from the grant date that we expect the options to remain outstanding.
-Beginning in fiscal 2007, we estimate the expected term using the average midpoint between the vesting terms and the contractual terms of our options as permitted by SAB 107.
+Beginning in fiscal 2007, we estimate the expected term using the average midpoint between the vesting terms and the contractual terms of our options as permitted by the Securities and Exchange Commission's Staff Accounting Bulletin No. 107, Share-Based Payment.
 If we determine another method to estimate expected volatility or expected term is more reasonable than our current methods, or if another method for calculating these input assumptions is prescribed by authoritative guidance, the fair value calculated for future stock-based awards could change significantly.
 Higher volatility and longer expected terms have a significant impact on the value of stock-based compensation determined at the date of grant.
 The expected dividend rate is not as significant to the calculation of the fair value of our stock-based awards.

-In addition, SFAS No. 123R requires us to develop an estimate of the number of stock-based awards that will be forfeited due to employee turnover.
+In addition, we are required to develop an estimate of the number of stock-based awards that will be forfeited due to employee turnover.
 Quarterly changes in the estimated forfeiture rate can have a significant effect on reported stock-based compensation.
 If the actual forfeiture rate is higher than the estimated forfeiture rate, then an adjustment is made to increase the estimated forfeiture rate, which will result in a decrease to the expense recognized in the consolidated financial statements during the quarter of the change.
-If the actual forfeiture rate is lower than the estimated forfeiture rate, which will result in an increase to the expense recognized in the consolidated financial statements.
+If the actual forfeiture rate is lower than the estimated forfeiture rate, then an adjustment is made to decrease the estimated forfeiture rate, which will result in an increase to the expense recognized in the consolidated financial statements.
 These adjustments affect our cost of revenues, product development costs and selling, general and administrative costs.
 To date, the effect of forfeiture adjustments on our consolidated financial statements has been insignificant.
 The expense we recognize in future periods could differ significantly from the current period and/or our forecasts due to adjustments in the assumed forfeiture rates.

-As a result of the adoption of SFAS No. 123R, we recorded stock compensation expense related to employees of \$1.5 million, \$1.8 million and \$1.1 million in fiscal 2009, 2008 and 2007, respectively.
+The aggregate share-based compensation expense, related to all share-based transactions related to employees was approximately \$1.1 million, \$1.5 million and \$1.8 million in fiscal 2010, 2009 and 2008, respectively.